arturo-j-martinez-ii/tlens/README.md

 128GB [recommend using 32GB or bigger] microSD Card: https://www.amazon.com/s?k=128gb+microsd+card

-Rasberry Pi 5 Case with Cooling Fan [feel free to use any case with a cooling fan, will need room to route wires to OLED and PCB]: https://a.co/d/82YHFma
+Raspberry Pi 5 Case with Cooling Fan [feel free to use any case with a cooling fan, will need room to route wires to OLED and PCB]: https://a.co/d/82YHFma

-Rasberyy Pi 5 Power Supply [not necessary, you can have the Pi running off the power bank alone]: https://a.co/d/awwQ0f8
+Raspberry Pi 5 Power Supply [not necessary, you can have the Pi running off the power bank alone]: https://a.co/d/awwQ0f8

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------